Qualitative Analysis of the Teacher and Student Roles in Pair Programming: Results

-Sometimes, a partner doesn't appreciate receiving new knowledge.
+Not knowing what to teach or when.
+Sometimes, the \emph{CStud} does not appreciate receiving new knowledge.
 This can even be the case if the knowledge is important to the session.
-In such cases it is a sign that the pair dynamic is off as a good pair should be able to resolve such tensions.
-See Example~\ref{PA3_AssertSame}.
+In such cases it is a sign that the \emph{Teacher/Student} dynamic is dysfunctional:

-\begin{example}[PA3 - Pushing Unwanted Knowledge] P1 and P3 are currently trying to fix a test case for a serialize function.
+\begin{exmpl}[PA3 - Pushing Unwanted Knowledge] \emph{CTeach} P1 and P3 are currently fixing a test case for a serializer function.
 The test case must compare the result of this function to a predefined array (in PHP, arrays are maps).
-They are struggling to decide whether to use assertSame, assertEquals, or another function.
+The pair is struggling to decide whether to use \texttt{assertSame}, \texttt{assertEquals}, or yet another function.

-\DpartnerBC{P1}{So now, of course, with assertSame you have the additional condition that the two share the same memory area, that they have the same memory} \DCodeTwo{distancing\_you}{Push}
+\DpartnerBC{P1}{So now, of course, with \texttt{assertSame} you have the additional condition that the two share the same memory area, that they have the same memory} \DCodeTwo{distancing\_you}{Push}

-\DpartnerA{P3}{\DDescription{P3 searches for an alternative to assertSame using the IDE suggestions while P1 speaks.} That this is the identical object.}
+\DpartnerA{P3}{\DDescription{P3 searches for an alternative to \texttt{assertSame} using the IDE suggestions while P1 speaks.} That this is the identical object.}

 \DpartnerB{P1}{Exactly.
 Um}